 6.3.1 General

-Similar to E-UTRA, gNB output power dynamics requirements can be divided into,
+Similar to E-UTRA, gNB output power dynamics requirements can be divided into:

-1. RE Power control dynamic range
+1. RE power control dynamic range,

-2. Total power dynamic range relative to a minimum resource allocation
+2. Total power dynamic range.

-6.3.2 RE Power control dynamic range
+6.3.2 RE power control dynamic range

-In LTE, the eNB RE power control dynamic range is defined as the difference between the power of an RE and the average RE power for a BS at maximum output power for a specified reference condition.
+In E-UTRA, the eNB RE power control dynamic range is defined as the difference between the power of an RE and the average RE power for a BS at maximum output power for a specified reference condition.
 RE power up and down range for each modulation scheme was derived by considering the relation between RE power boosting/de-boosting and other RF requirements like UEM, ACLR and EVM.

 - Power boosting on some REs within the BS channel bandwidth may cause unequal PSD for the wanted signal.
 Then the unequal PSD will increase the unwanted emission level in the adjacent channel compared to the case for equal PSD.
 Power up limit should ensure that the UEM and ACLR requirements are not violated.